totolicious/crispy-happiness/README.md

 ```
 yarn add-client 42 0.05
 ```
-This will add the client with id 42 and their preferred commission of 0.05 eur Run `yarn add-client --help` for usage info.
+This will add the client with id 42 and their preferred commission of 0.05 eur.
+Run `yarn add-client --help` for usage info.
 Arguments are optional

 # Some thoughts: